binxio/cfn-mssql-resource-provider/docs/SQLServerLogin.md

 - `DefaultDatabase` - for the login, default is master (optional)
 - `Password` - to identify the user with.  (optional)
 - `PasswordParameterName` - name of the parameter in the store containing the password of the user (optional)
+- `PasswordHash` - hash of the password, to force and update of the password (optional)
 - `Server` - server connection
     - `URL` - jdbc url point to the server to connect  (required)
     - `Password` - to identify the user with. (optional)